taniaafzal110/dancing-circles/README.md

 HTML
 CSS
 JAVA SCRIPT
-You can see my website here  https://taniaafzal110.github.io/dancing-circles/
+You can see my project here:  https://taniaafzal110.github.io/dancing-circles/